Retirement Life

 How Lifetime Retirement Income helps you manage market risk?

-Lifetime's Risk Overlay; In order to preserve capital is a fundamental part of the value we provide to our customers.
-We constantly monitor financial markets and when we feel volatility or risk is at levels that are not consistent with what we believe is “normal”, we look to move out of global shares and into cash.
+Meet the Lifetime Retirement Income Fund's Risk Overlay; it's a fundamental part of the value we provide to help preserve your capital.
+We constantly monitor financial markets and when we feel volatility or risk is at levels not consistent with what we believe is 'normal', we look to move out of global shares and into cash to help protect your money.

 6. Political risk